Street Safety Explorers

 In the program, students learn to analyze traffic safety problems on the street near their school and identify street redesign solutions that will help address those challenges.
 Students also learn how to turn their ideas into action by creating advocacy projects directed toward local leaders and the surrounding community.

 Walk San Francisco is pleased to offer this program free of charge to SFUSD elementary schools, as part of our work in the SF Safe Routes to School Partnership.
-If you would like to schedule a Street Safety Explorers presentation or learn more, please contact Greg Zeppa, Safe Routes to School Organizer.

 - For 3rd–5th graders